-2. Summiting Mont Blanc is a long trek, taking 6-7 hours to climb and 5 hours to descend, but this should come after a few days preparation.
+2. Summiting Mont Blanc is a long trek, taking 6-7 hours to climb and 5 or more hours to descend, It requires a few days preparation.

 3. Exertion at altitude requires an above-average level of fitness.
 Many guides use the benchmark of being fit enough to run a marathon, but we find that often guests who are marathon runners do not make it to the summit.
-Training to climb the Mont Blanc requires training, which must involve climbing mountains.
+Training to climb the Mont Blanc requires training that involves climbing mountains.

 4. Altitude is an important factor.
 The Mont Blanc summit is 4,810 meters high, and altitude sickness can be experienced from 2,500 meters upwards.
 There is no way to predict if or when you will suffer from this, even if you are exceptionally fit.
 Time spent at altitude before you summit is 100% necessary.
 Sleeping at altitude before you climb the Mont Blanc is recommended.